Manduca quinquemaculata: Interactions with host plants

 Hawkmoths, including M. quinquemaculata, are the primary pollinators of D. meteloides.
 The length of the moth's proboscis (around 10 cm), which is an elongated, tubular mouthpart used for sucking and feeding, is well-suited for retrieving nectar from the flowers.
 Aside from being a host plant for M. quinquemaculata, D. meteloides has also been used by humans for its psychoactive effects.
 D. meteloides contains tropane alkaloids, which are present throughout the plant including in the flowers.
-These alkaloids have an intoxicating effects on the moth, which displays erratic flight patterns as well as uncoordinated, and often unsuccessful, landing attempts after consuming the nectar.
+These alkaloids have an intoxicating effect on the moth, which displays erratic flight patterns as well as uncoordinated, and often unsuccessful, landing attempts after consuming the nectar.
 Despite the impairment the nectar causes, the moths have been observed returning to the flowers and consuming more nectar.
 It has been hypothesized that the "spiked" nectar offers the moths reward beyond just nutrients.

 Both Mirabilis multiflora and Oenothera caespitosa are also dependent on hawkmoths for pollination.
 M. quinquemaculata has been found to feed from Oenothera caespitosa first and only later to visit Mirabilis multiflora, indicating a preference for the former.